alpsayin/GP2Y0E02B_E-Fuse_Burner/README.md

     sensor won't work with that slave-ID.
     Don't apply more than 3.3V to any of the sensors pads.

+    Version Python

+    This repository will attempt to translate Arduino project to an RPi compatible burner.

     Version 1

     This program is for E-Fuse programming